minimo-io/minimo-11ty/README.md

 # ToDo

 * Configure markdownItAnchor, from this example https://github.com/11ty/eleventy-base-blog/blob/main/eleventy.config.js
-* Manually list all GPX stuff, maybe load with plain js.
+* Manually list all GPX stuff, maybe load with plain js or Alpinjs.
 * Add primal logo and link in menu and author boxes.
 * BUG: Build styles are being loaded from /assets/css/style.css which is not the minified created version.
 Must be the style.css.
 Also styles from /assets/css/* are being exported which is not necesary.
-* Only article worth sending to new site, https://minimo.io/en/swapping-trc-20-tether-tokens-to-bitcoin-tether-using-fixedfloat-2023032157/
 ---
 * Add get in touch button at the bottom of articles (with a custo front matter) and at the top menu
 * Download a CV button in homepage